 Seiko 5 SRPD

-You couldn’t have a list without high-quality affordable watches without including Seiko.
+You couldn’t have a list of high-quality affordable watches without including Seiko.
 The Seiko 5 range in particular is of outstanding value.
 The ‘5’ is in reference to the five base qualities Seiko demands from Seiko 5 watches: automatic winding, a day-date display, high water resistance, a protected or recessed crown, and a durable case and bracelet.

 The 5 range encompasses a wide variety of different watches including field, dress and dive watches, but it’s the latter that most watch fans opt for.
 The Seiko 5 SRPD is a stand-out: the modern successor to the hugely popular SKX range of dive watches, it’s a handsome and durable piece that’ll give you plenty of kudos.